NordicPlayground/nrf-docker/README.md

 # Docker image for building nRF Connect SDK applications

 ![Publish Docker](https://github.com/NordicPlayground/nrf-docker/workflows/Publish%20Docker/badge.svg?branch=saga)
-(_the [Docker image](https://hub.docker.com/r/nordicplayground/nrfconnect-sdk) is build against [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf) `main`,`v2.4-branch`,`v2.3-branch`,`v2.2-branch`,`v2.1-branch`,`v2.0-branch`,`v1.9-branch`,`v1.8-branch`, `v1.7-branch`, `v1.6-branch`, and `v1.5-branch` every night._)
+(_the [Docker image](https://hub.docker.com/r/nordicplayground/nrfconnect-sdk) is build against [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf) `main`,`v2.4-branch`,`v2.3-branch`,`v2.2-branch`,`v2.1-branch`, and `v2.0-branch` every night._)

 This project defines a Docker image that contains all dependencies to run `west` commands with the nRF Connect SDK.
 Bind mount the project folder you'd like to build, and the output will end up in the same folder (nested in build/zephyr subdir of the app).

 The aim is to provide a Docker image that can compile application and samples in a [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf) release branch, not to exactly replicate the software configuration used when the release was made.

-More specificially, the purpose of this project is *not* to provide stable images, but replicate what users are facing when they start developing with nRF Connect SDK (which itself does not provide a reproducible build environment).
+More specificially, the purpose of this project is _not_ to provide stable images, but replicate what users are facing when they start developing with nRF Connect SDK (which itself does not provide a reproducible build environment).
 Because of that, dependencies for building the nRF Connect SDK might break at every given day.
 This is however mitigated by the [Toolchain Manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager), which is however today not available for command line usage.

 > ℹ️ Read more about this aproach [here](https://devzone.nordicsemi.com/nordic/nrf-connect-sdk-guides/b/getting-started/posts/build-ncs-application-firmware-images-using-docker).